jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 Developer and operation teams want to:

-* Audit all changes made to pipelines, infrastructure, and application configuration.
+* Audit all changes made to pipelines, infrastructure, and application configurations.
 * Roll forward/backward to desired state in case of issues.
 * Consistently configure all deployment environments.
 * Reduce manual effort by automating application and environment setup and remediation.